offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

       `[DNSONION]` as quickly as possible, leaving other approaches to be implemented as plugins once the Tor NS API is implemented in a later phase.
+4. Could both built-in (non-NS API) and pluggable methods (NS API) be supported?
+    * Yes, it's possible to consider a roadmap were both built-in and pluggable method are supported, allowing for:
+        * More decoupling during development (eg., one team could work doing the Tor NS API while another team could code a discovery method, in parallel).
+        * More speed and flexibility in the roadmap, since the release of a service discovery feature would not be blocked by an ongoing Tor NS API development.

 #### DNS questions